-Find Your Grind: How to Grind Coffee Beans like a Pro
+How to Grind Coffee Beans Like a Pro

-Why does grind matter?Grinding whole bean coffee right before you brew it ensures maximum freshness and flavor.
+Grinding whole bean coffee right before you brew it ensures maximum freshness and flavor.
 Roasted coffee contains volatile oils that impart most of the flavors you taste when you consume coffee.
-Once beans are ground, these oils react with oxygen and begin to evaporate.
+Once beans are ground, these oils react with oxygen and evaporate.
 The longer your ground coffee is exposed to the air, the more flavor it may lose.

-Learning how to grind coffee beans like a pro requires an understanding of the different sizes, textures and brewing methods you can use to prepare coffee.
+Learning how to grind coffee beans like a pro requires an understanding of the different sizes, textures, and brewing methods you can use to prepare coffee.
 Now that you know why grinding coffee beans matters, here are the most common names and sizes of grinds you can try at home or order from Kauai Coffee.

 Now that you are familiar with some of the most common names and sizes of grinds, it's time to pair them with your favorite brewing method like an expert.

 - Immersion brewing includes methods such as French Press, percolator, and coffee cupping.
 During immersion brewing, ground coffee has contact with the water for an extended time, so a coarse or medium-coarse grind is most effective and flavorful.

-- Electric brewing is the most popular brew method in the U.S. and includes automatic drip and single-serve machines.
+- Drip brewing is the most popular brew method in the U.S. and includes automatic drip and single-serve machines.
 Use a medium grind for electric brewing methods, and you'll have a delicious and quick cup.

-At-home machines for grinding beansYou're well on your way to mastering the art of how to grind coffee beans and becoming a grind guru.
-Now it's time to discuss the different types of grinders you can purchase for your home.
+You're well on your way to mastering the art of grinding coffee beans and becoming a grind guru.
+Now it's time to discuss the different grinders you can purchase for your home.
 There are four main types of grinders to look for and compare.

 - Blade grinders are the most common type of home coffee grinder you can find at a kitchen equipment store near you.
 They feature a simple blade at the bottom of the vessel and a few speed settings.
 Blade grinders are best for coarse to medium grinds because their limited speed settings and single blade can deliver inconsistent results.